How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-Per the United States Environmental Protection Agency (EPA), all pesticide applicators and those that supervise them are required to be certified at the state level.
-The EPA sets minimum standards of competency, but all Virginia pesticide applicators must be licensed through the proper state regulatory agencies.
+Per the United States Environmental Protection Agency (EPA), all pesticide applicators and those that supervise them need to be licensed at the state level.
+The EPA maintains minimum standards of competency, and the Virginia regulatory agencies handle the granting, maintaining, and revoking of licenses.

 Is the company a member of any professional organizations?